 The ultimate Israeli one pan breakfast or anytime meal, Shakshuka is a dish of eggs poached or baked in a sauce of tomatoes, peppers and onions spiced with cumin, believed to be of Tunisian origin.
-I use prepared Matbucha (a cooked dish of tomatoes, peppers and garlic) as a super duper shortcut (hey, no knife or cutting board required!) for this favorite.
+It’s actually super simple to make.

 “Beef” up your Shakshuka by adding feta, spinach or sautéed eggplant.
 Serve with fresh bread and chopped Israeli salad on the side.

 Fun fact: According to The Book of New Israeli Food: A Culinary Journey by Janna Gur (Schocken 2008), the name Shakshouka is derived from the Hebrew verb leshakshek, "to shake."

 - Prep Time

 - 1 teaspoon ground cumin